MMaldo017/Pet_Friendly/journals/martin_maldonado.md

 Team is starting to get into their own parts of the projects and it will be individual pushes instead of group pushes.
 I want to have the /pets up by Tuesday with my UseEffect working.
 Also, we need to discuss how we are going to manage our global state.

+## Week4:

+Purpose:
+To finish our frontend components, global state, and unittest
+Issues:
+No issues this week:
+Comments:
+Team has been working great and going to finish up unit test early next week and we will be down with everthing that is required for the project